 When is a child arrangements order necessary?

-If separated parents can agree the arrangements for their children without the need for a child arrangements order, the court will be reluctant to make an order due to the ‘no order principle’.
+If separated parents can agree on the arrangements for their children without the need for a child arrangements order, the court will be reluctant to make an order due to the ‘no order principle’.
 This principle means that the court will not make an order unless they are satisfied that doing so will be better for the child than making no order at all.
 In other words, it is in the child’s best interests.

-A child arrangements order may be suitable where parents cannot mutually agree arrangements for their children or where there are welfare concerns.
+A child arrangements order may be suitable where parents cannot mutually agree on arrangements for their children or where there are welfare concerns.

 Prior to making an application to the court parties are expected to have attempted mediation to try to resolve these matters, although there are circumstances when mediation is not applicable.

 What if a child arrangements order already exists?

 If you have an existing order and the terms of this order are no longer viable, or the other parent is not sticking to the terms, the order can be enforced, reviewed or varied by the court.

 How long will the order stay in place?